realraum/pseudonymous_voting/README.md

   - TP2 need to be trustworthy people with different agendas and check each other
   - possibly publish screenshot of admin-visible result to everyone BUT TP1, with the last part of the token painted over.
     - so every voter can check they were counted and that announced result still matches screenshot
+- voter can vote in multiple columns where only single choice is allowed
+  - --> classic invalid vote which is not counted
+- voter votes with nickname or unknown token
+  - --> TP2 don't count that vote